saylerb/link-cubby/README.md

 ### Usage

+* Create a new account by entering an email address and password.
+Once logged in, you'll be redirected to the links index page.

 * Create new links: Add a new link to the list by using the form in the upper left hand corner.